What is business intelligence?

 Implementing business intelligence may be expensive and time-consuming, which is why you need to prepare both yourself and your entire team.
 When having business intelligence developed by an IT company, business analysts usually turn out to be great advisors when it comes to meeting the biggest challenges and needs of your company.

 You need to know what you have – which means what data you can collect or are already collecting and what sources it comes from; and what you want to have – which means what goals you plan to achieve with the gathered information.
 Again, business intelligence does not do the job for you.
 Instead, it enables you to see your organisation, its problems and potential opportunities more clearly.

 Despite what many small business owners think, business intelligence – just like any other useful business tool such as bespoke software or your own e-commerce platform – is not dedicated to large corporations only.
 To the contrary, these solutions are even more beneficial when implemented in small enterprises.
 Exploring and analysing data enables your company to grow as, thanks to its popularity, business intelligence is already available at a comparable cost.

-Exploring data is an excellent way to regain the competitive advantage as you become more aware of the needs of your customers and the possibilities of your own company.
-Without that, you may miss many opportunities and your competitors will be happy to take them.
+Exploring data is an excellent way to regain competitive advantage as you become more aware of the needs of your customers and the opportunities available for your own company.
+Without that, you may miss many opportunities that your competitors will be happy to take.

 However, what is essential to remember is that business intelligence is not an analytical tool which would tell you what can happen in the future.
 It gathers and presents data in a graphic form so that you can see the current state of your business as a visualisation and is a great way of exploring information.
 Forecasting the future is important but it is useless without an accurate understanding of what is happening to your business right now.